SlamMate/my-academic-cv/content/authors/admin/_index.md

 first_name: Alice
 email: zhangqi_research@163.com
 ---
-Qi Zhang will go to the University Van Amsterdam to study.
-Currently, he is an MSc student of data science at the University of Glasgow, with research interests in visual SLAM, deep learning, and multi-object tracking.
+Qi Zhang is an MSc student of data science at the University of Glasgow, with research interests in visual SLAM, deep learning, and multi-object tracking.
 He is working on optimizing monocular vSLAM in dynamic environments for his final year project under the supervision of [Prof. Paul Siebert](https://www.gla.ac.uk/schools/computing/staff/paulsiebert/), alongside collaborating on scene reconstruction and Robot control in dynamic environments with Dr. Zhihao Lin under the supervision of [Dr. Jianglin Lan](https://www.gla.ac.uk/schools/engineering/staff/jianglinlan/).
 He has previously worked with Dr. Changdi Li of Zhejiang University on solving semantic SLAM problems in dynamic environments and has published as the first author in MST(JCR:q1).
 Outside of his research work, he leads a colourful life as an amateur electronic music producer (signed by NetEase.com) and an amateur long-distance runner (10km/40min).
 {style="text-align: justify;"}